Violence Against Women Tribal Governments Program: Coordinated Tribal Assistance Solicitation (CTAS)

 A federally recognized tribe or an organization that is acting as the authorized designee of a federally recognized Indian tribe may apply.

-Applicants that received 3-year awards under the OVW Tribal Governments Program funding in FY 2017 or 2- or 3-year awards in FY 2018 are not eligible to apply for new or continuation funding.
+Applicants that received 3-year awards under the OVW Tribal Governments Program funding in FY 2018 or FY 2019 are not eligible to apply for new or continuation funding.

 Expected number of awards: 55

 Total funding available: $34,000,000